 “I saw everything in the bus.
 I realized instantly that my daughter who was sitting next to me had died.

 “I saw my children one by one.
-I moved and looked around to give Hassan to his father, but my husband was out of the car.
+I moved and looked around to give Hassan to his father, but my husband was out of the cabin.
 I did not know that Hassan’s legs had gone.
 I lifted him to let his father take him from the window, and in that moment, I found no legs.

 “I really didn’t know who I should console – myself, my son or my dead daughter.

 “I dragged myself out of the bus.
 I could only think of my children.
 I started to cry and shout, asking people to help us.
-I said, ‘My children are in the car please help us!’
+I said, ‘My children are in the cabin please help us!’

 “An old man came and helped us.
-My daughter who had died was left in the car.
+My daughter who had died was left in the cabin.
 I said that I wanted her.
 It’s really a very terrible feeling that you cannot say goodbye to your child and that you cannot take her with you.”

 The family suffered unimaginable loss and injuries – sadly, like so many others.
 During a decade of war, nearly half a million Syrians have been killed and thousands more injured – including 86,000 people, many of them children, who have lost limbs.